Why the Decision Theoretic Perspective Misrepresents Frequentist Inference: 'Nuts and Bolts' vs. Learning from Data: Revisiting loss and risk functions

-In light of these features, the question is: `how do the risk comparisons of the decision-theoretic perspective relate to these frequentist error probabilities?' or `in what sense a risk function defined by (\ref{rf}) could potentially represent relevant frequentist errors?'
-According to some Bayesians (see Robert, 2007), the risk function \textit{does} represent a legitimate frequentist error because it is derived by taking expectations with respect to $f(\mathbf{x};\theta ),$ $\mathbf{x}\mathit{\in }\mathbb{R} _{X}^{n}$.
-This argument is misleading for several reasons.
+In light of these features, the question is: `in what sense a risk function could potentially represent relevant frequentist errors?'
+That argument that the risk function represents legitimate frequentist errors because it is derived by taking expectations with respect to $f(\mathbf{x};\theta),$ $ \mathbf{x}\mathit{\in}\mathbb{R}_{X}^{n}$ (Robert (2001), is misguided for two reasons.